-The inclusions on the two lines are almost identical.
+The inclusions on the two lines are similar.
 Avalon and AmaWaterways both include beer, wine and soft drinks at lunch and dinner (with a slight edge to Ama, which gives out free drinks during happy hour); all meals, including alternative dining; Wi-Fi; cultural enrichment; a shore excursion in every port, including some active options; and bikes for use in port.
 Avalon has added Adventure Hosts in 2019, while AmaWaterways offers its own Wellness Hosts.
 On both lines, you'll pay for gratuities separate from your fare and will have some optional for-fee excursions that you can buy.

 Both Avalon and AmaWaterways have modern fleets that sail on most of river cruising's major waterways.
-Avalon has 18 riverboats, including 12 "Suite Ships" in Europe that carry between 128 and 166 passengers, as well as two of its own ships on the Mekong, plus charters in India, the Amazon and the Galapagos.
-AmaWaterways has its own ships in Europe, each accommodating 164 passengers, as well as charters in Asia and Africa; by 2019, it will have a European fleet of 21, including its two vessels in Portugal.l.
+Avalon will have 14 "Suite Ships" in Europe by 2020 that carry between 128 and 166 passengers, as well as two of its own ships on the Mekong, plus charters in India, the Amazon and the Galapagos.
+AmaWaterways has its own ships in Europe, each accommodating 102 to 196 passengers, as well as charters in Asia and Africa; by 2019, it will have a European fleet of 21, including its two vessels in Portugal.l.

 Both lines sail the Rhine, Main, Danube, Moselle, Seine and Rhone rivers in Europe, as well as the Mekong in Vietnam and Cambodia.

-Avalon offers chartered cruises on China's Yangtze and Egypt's Nile, as well as the Amazon and in the Galapagos Islands (though the latter two are not operated on a riverboat).
+Avalon offers chartered cruises on China's Yangtze, Egypt's Nile and India's Ganges, as well as the Amazon and in the Galapagos Islands (though the latter two are not operated on a riverboat).

 Through Globus, as well as other arms of the company (Cosmos and Monograms), Avalon has the ability to set up seamless pre- and post-cruise tours connected with your river voyage.
 (While Avalon isn't the only river cruise line that's affiliated with a larger tour operator, the other ones that are -- Scenic, Tauck and Uniworld -- have a more upscale focus, with more inclusions and higher price tags.)

 Or if you want consistency in Asian destinations.
-On Myanmar's (Burma's) Irrawaddy and the Mekong River in Vietnam and Cambodia, the company has smaller versions of its Suite Ships instead of charters, which means the experience is more akin to what you'd find in Europe than with a company that doesn't have its own ships.
+On the Mekong River in Vietnam and Cambodia, the company has smaller versions of its Suite Ships instead of charters, which means the experience is more akin to what you'd find in Europe than with a company that doesn't have its own ships.

 Both lines have themed cruises.
 Avalon's special sailings include beer, wine, World War II, classical music, culinary, opera and Jewish heritage.
-But Ama's dedication to oenophiles has extended to 50 themed sailings in 2018.
-The line also has a partnership with Backroads, an active touring company, offering cruises on the Rhine and Danube that are centered on biking, hiking and other active pursuits.
+But Ama's dedication to oenophiles has extended to over 6 themed sailings each year The line also has a partnership with Backroads, an active touring company, offering cruises on the Rhine and Danube that are centered on biking, hiking and other active pursuits.
 Avalon offers its Active Discovery sailings on the Danube and Rhine and a few active excursions on its other ships, but it's not nearly as much of a focus as the hard-charging Backroads excursions on Ama.

 Or if you have kids.
 AmaWaterways has teamed up with Adventures by Disney to offer family-friendly river cruises with excursions, meals and activities that are planned for multigenerational travelers.
 The partnership extends to the ship itself; Adventures by Disney helped designed Ama's newest ships, so there are connecting cabins and staterooms with extra beds -- both rarities in the world of river cruising.